b4winckler/reverse/README.markdown

 sharing the [LXB package][lxb] with colleagues at work.

 The [Writing R Extensions][manual] manual contains a reference for everything that is mentioned here (and more).
+You may also want to check out [Developing R packages](https://github.com/jtleek/rpackages).

 ## Packages with C code (more painful than you'd like unless your intended audience is programmers)